patgiri/C-programming/README.md

 4. *jan is anagram of janisa but janisa is not an anagram of jan*
 5. *Emon is not anagram of emon*

+### Password strength checker: Based on symbol, character and digit counts
+#### passwordChecker.c
+Password strength checker checks the password strength based on symbol count, small letter count, capital letter count and digit counts.

+* *Password length must be greater than eqaul to 8.*
+* *Password must contains at least one symbol, one small letter, one capital letter and a digit.*

 ### Random number generator: 32-bit and 64-bit random number generator
 #### random.h
 It is a header file containing random number generator.